-Since there have been so many inventions in home technology, the kitchen and bath industry has been on the lookout for a new appliance − like the induction stove or the steam oven − to continue advancing the home.
-This past week, Miele announced not only a new product but also a possible new way of cooking.
-KBB‘s managing editor Erinn Loucks was in attendance at the unveiling in Berlin, where a new type of oven was introduced: the Dialog Oven.
+Since there are such a large amount of inventions in-home technology, the kitchen and bath industry has been on the lookout for a replacement appliance − just like the induction stove or the steam oven − to continue advancing the house.
+This past week, Miele announced not only a replacement product but also a possible new way of cooking. editor Erinn Loucks was attending at the disclosing in Berlin, where a replacement sort of oven was introduced: the Dialog Oven.

-This appliance looks like the conventional Miele oven, complete with a touch screen and a sleek appearance.
-However, the Miele team demonstrated exactly how different the Dialog Oven is by cooking a piece of raw cod fish in a surprising way: inside of a block of ice.
+This appliance sounds like the standard Miele oven, complete with barely screen and a sleek appearance.
+However, the Miele team demonstrated exactly how different the Dialog Oven is by cooking a bit of raw codfish in a very surprising way: within a block of ice.

-The chefs, which were scattered around the large event space, each showed the journalists the raw fish sitting inside the ice, which was then covered with a top and placed in the oven for nine minutes.
-After that time, they took out the perfectly intact ice, removed the top and revealed a steaming hot, thoroughly cooked fish fillet.
+The chefs, which were scattered round the large event space, each showed the journalists the raw fish sitting inside the ice, which was then covered with a top and placed within the oven for nine minutes. at that time time, they took out the superbly intact ice, removed the highest and revealed a steaming hot, thoroughly cooked fillet.

-While few consumers will find the resources to cook in ice, another example of the oven’s capabilities involved a traditional German meal of veal, vegetables and potatoes.
-Instead of preparing each of these components separately and cooking them at different times or temperatures like in a conventional oven, all of the elements were placed inside of the Dialog Oven at the same time.
-After 30 minutes, the chefs removed the dish to reveal that the veal was evenly cooked through – a feat normally only possible with sous vide – and the vegetables and potatoes were cooked just enough and not overdone.
+While few consumers will find the resources to cook in ice, another example of the oven’s capabilities involved a conventional German meal of veal, vegetables, and potatoes. rather than preparing each of those components separately and cooking them at different times or temperatures like during a conventional oven, all of the weather were placed inside the Dialog Oven at the identical time.
+After half-hour, the chefs removed the dish to reveal that the veal was evenly cooked through – a feat normally only possible with sous vide – and also the vegetables and potatoes were cooked barely enough and not overdone.

-This method of cooking is possible with electromagnetic waves.
-In an interview with Dr. Axel Kniehl, executive director of marketing and sales for Miele, it was explained that this science has an unusual inspiration.
+This method of cooking is feasible with electromagnetic waves.
+In an interview with Dr. Axel Kniehl, decision maker of promoting and sales for Miele, it absolutely was explained that this science has an unusual inspiration.

-“We saw an idea in the basic technology used in organ transplant,” said Kniehl.
-“Regeneration has to be done there in a very cautious, even way, and we thought there might be something in that we could use outside of the medical field.”
+“We saw the idea in the underlying technology used in the surgical process,” Kneel said.
+“Regeneration has to happen very gently, evenly, and we thought there might be something we could use outside of the medical field.”

-Like in the medical version, the Dialog Oven features a modular unit that generates electromagnetic waves in a specific frequency range and distributes these in the oven with two antennas.
-As the molecules in different foods are arranged in different ways and even rearrange during the course of cooking, the technology provides the Dialog Oven with feedback on the amount of energy that has been absorbed by food, and the oven targets the right foods and responds.
-This is how different foods are detected and cooked accurately.
+Like within the medical version, the Dialog Oven features a modular unit that generates electromagnetic waves in a very specific frequency range and distributes these within the oven with two antennas. because the molecules in numerous foods are arranged in numerous ways and even rearrange during the course of cooking, the technology provides the Dialog Oven with feedback on the number of energy that has been absorbed by food, and also the oven targets the proper foods and responds. this can be how different foods are detected and cooked accurately.

-Another advantage of the oven is that food is cooked volumetrically; a filet of meat is for instance cooked uniformly from the edges right through to the core.
-In a conventional oven, this is much more difficult since heat travels from the outside in.
-In the Dialog Oven, electromagnetic waves ensure the food is cooked from the inside out.
+Another advantage of the oven is that food is cooked volumetrically; a filet of meat is for example cooked uniformly from the sides all the way through to the core. during a conventional oven, this can be rather more difficult since heat travels from the skin in. within the Dialog Oven, electromagnetic waves make sure the food is cooked from the within out.

-Since cooking with electromagnetic waves does not brown the surfaces of food, bread can be baked entirely without a crust.
-For a classic loaf of bread and the roasted aromas in meat, the oven technology always combines with radiant heat.
-In addition, the oven features Miele’s flagship cooking products, including a user-friendly M Touch display.
-Elegant and uniform illumination on all levels is guaranteed by high-quality LED lighting.
+Bread is usually baked without a crust, as the surface of the food does not turn brown when cooked with electromagnetic waves.
+The oven is always combined with radiant heat for a classic loaf of bread and the aroma of roasted meat.
+In addition, the oven is equipped with Miele’s flagship cooking products, including the user-friendly M Touch display.
+Elegant and uniform illumination on all levels is provided by high-quality LED lighting.

-When the oven first launches in 2018 in Germany and Austria, users will find several other convenient, high-tech features.
-There is recipe feature included in the Miele mobile that is ideal for experimenting and trying out new ideas.
-Alongside food preparation videos and shopping lists, the app also allows the parameters of a recipe to be transferred directly to the machine.
-Recipes from the Miele chefs are available as downloads for budding chefs immediately.
+When the oven first arrives in Germany and Austria in 2018, users will find many other useful high-tech features.
+The Miele mobile phone has a built-in recipe function, which is ideal for experimenting and trying new ideas.
+In addition to cooking videos and shopping lists, the app also allows you to transfer recipe parameters to the machine.
+Recipes from Miele chefs can be downloaded for beginner chefs.

-Users of a Dialog Oven will also find themselves with two new concepts: gourmet units and intensity.
-Gourmet units serve as a unit of energy applied to food, whereby one gourmet unit corresponds to one kilojoule.
-Intensity settings are high, medium and gentle.
-For most food, high is the correct choice, while gentle is the ideal setting for delicate dishes such as soufflés.
+Dialog Oven users will discover two new concepts: gourmet units and density.
+Gourmet units are a unit of energy applied to food, where one gourmet unit corresponds to at least one kilojoule.
+Intensity settings: high, medium and fine.
+A high temperature is the right choice for most dishes and the ideal setting for soft, delicate dishes such as soufflés.

-Use of this new appliance is made simpler by automatic programs.
-For greater individuality, there are options open to experienced chefs: Gourmet Pro is intended for users with a certain amount of experience and those who like to experiment.
-In this instance, all parameters such as operating mode, gourmet units, intensity and cooking times must be selected manually.
-This new method of cooking is also made more accessible to the user in a session with an in-home chef and a community forum.
+The use of this new tool is simplified by automatic programs.
+For more individuality there are options designed for experienced chefs: Gourmet Pro is designed for users with certain experience and those who want to experiment. in this case, all parameters such as operating mode, delicatessen units, density and cooking time must be selected manually.
+This new cooking method has been made more accessible to the user during the home cooking session and community forum.

-“We are focusing on the enthusiastic home cook,” said Kniehl.
+“We specialize in home cooking enthusiasts,” said Kniel.
 “This is the beginning of this technology in the kitchen for this growing group of users.”